School-of-Code-HQ/Clean-Code/README.md

 #### Some examples that show how indentation can be used:

+The indented code only run if the conditoions are met.
+This shows the code is in a seperate code block.

 ```js
 let myName = "Kazeem";
 if (myName === "Kazeem") {